Collie Puppies for Sale in Tulsa, OK

 Oklahoma is home to a diverse mix of dog breeds.
 Some of the most popular breeds in the state are Labrador Retrievers, German Shepherds, Golden Retrievers, Pembroke Welsh Corgis, and Alaskan Malamutes.
 No matter which breed you choose to bring into your family, your new pup will find many of its peers across the city.

-Basset Hounds Everywhere in Oklahoma
+Collies Everywhere in Oklahoma

 See all the locations in Oklahoma for this breed